kuhe/Angular-Baseball/README.md

 ## Project history

-Circa 2014 I began writing this as a baseball game/simulator using Angular 1.x, hence the name.
+Circa 2014 I began writing this as a baseball game/simulator using Angular 1.x, hence the name, out of a combination of personal interests, namely baseball and JavaScript.

-I have since stopped using Angular in my day job, but I upgraded this to use Angular 2 (and then 5) regardless, to stay true to its roots.
-And also because the core baseball simulation did not care what was being used to render it.
+I have since stopped using Angular in my day job, and stopped playing baseball, but I upgraded this to use Angular 2 (and then 5) regardless, to stay true to its roots, and also because the core baseball simulation did not care what was being used to render it.

 However, as much as I like TypeScript and Angular, it's been kind of a pain to integrate the ESM portion of the baseball engine to an `angular-cli` project.

-This project was developed unironically on Microsoft Windows.
+This project was developed unironically on Microsoft Windows, and sometimes on Mac too.

+##### Project milestones:

+    - 2014, started the project while working at my first job.
+    - 2016 or thereabouts, modified the rendering engine to use WebGL instead of just CSS.
+    - Wrote nodejs and Java versions of a live-play matchmaking back end.
+    - 2018 or so, upgraded to Angular 2+ (8)
+    - 2020, planned migration to TypeScript (baseball engine) and/or off Angular (front end).